 It can be painful to watch someone going through a difficult Saturn cycle.
 Even with help from others, Saturn appears to demand your compliance, like a dictatorial tyrant, until we move in the direction we’re supposed to.
 Which direction is that?
 It may not matter; we are urged to leave the past behind and move forward, anywhere, just not here anymore and build a new present that one day will be our past.
 That is the cycle of life.

 Many delays, withdrawals and frustrations occurring during Saturn cycles are intended to instruct us and show us better pathways to get where we want to be and need not be so painful.
 It’s when we resist Saturn’s “help” that far worse things may occur than a simple delay or frustration.

-Although Saturn does not rule an education house the planet has traditionally been associated with teaching, training, learning and education at all levels.
+Although Saturn does not rule an education house the planet has traditionally been associated with greater wisdom, teaching, training, learning and education at all levels.
 Education is largely provided by government but private schools and higher education facilities are everywhere.
 Saturn is most involved with education in the form of actual hands on teaching but also as a symbol of the academic structure of education and those that provide education.
 Many teachers, trainers, professors and those that administer or govern education have strong Saturn placements.